-1. All the fun of shopping, with none of the financial commitment - online shopping is done with possibility in mind, rather than practicality.
-All over the internet, shopping baskets brim with delightful things that I will never wear and never own.
+1. All the fun of shopping, with none of the financial commitment - online shopping is open-minded and impractical.
+All over the internet, shopping baskets brim with delightful things that I put there, but that I will nonetheless never wear.

-Perhaps a consequence of lockdown2, my eye is drawn by clothes that would be impossible to sit down in.
-Silhouettes that are made to be stood in, danced in, moved in, and fabrics that you can't lounge in and shouldn't spill on...
+Perhaps a consequence of lockdown2 - my eye is drawn by clothes that would be impossible to sit down in.
+Silhouettes that are made to be stood in, danced in, moved in, and in fabrics that you can't lounge in and shouldn't spill on...

 2. I can tell I am truly bored when I start thinking about cutting myself a fringe again

 3. A thank you note came through the post from my goddaughter.
 She had drawn a landscape - some trees, a rainbow, some squiggles - in order to connect the stickers - an owl, a pig and a chicken.
 Like connecting the dots, her picture reminded me of a thank you that I had made when I was a similar age.

 The similarities made me wonder about how we learn to be creative.
 The charm of a child's drawing is that it conveys the basics, free from concerns about perspective, reality or gravity.
 Getting things 'right' is a preoccupation for grown-ups, whereas children can create without being too self-critical.